top of page

 Good News, Simple Rhythms, Ordinary Hospitality

-The pdf are all free to use.
-And can be easily made to into little books in this way:
+The pdf are free to use.
+And all (or portions) can be easily made to into little books in this way:

 1. print out the pdf, making it one-sided, with four sheets per page (for example, 160 page pdf should print out as 40 pages).